 - Adega Típica de São João, Rua de Alexandre Herculano, 183, among others.

-In Porto, there are even some ‘mythical’ places that are a must when it comes to ‘devouring’ this typical dish, such as:
+In Porto, there are even some ‘mythical’ places that are a mandatory stop when it comes to ‘devouring’ this typical dish:

 Rojões

-Rojões are a dish eaten in various parts of the country, but they are more traditional in Minho.
+Rojões is a dish that is eaten in various parts of the country, but is most traditional in Minho.

 It’s a dish of pork in pieces, boneless, accompanied by blood sausages, floured tripe and boiled pig’s blood, cut into thin strips to accompany it.